george-hawkins/micropython-wifi-setup/docs/python-poetry.md

 It seem `upip` hasn't worked on the ESP32 port of MicroPython for quite some time - see [#5543](https://github.com/micropython/micropython/issues/5543).

-So this make publishing to PyPI a rather moot point (except that one uses the UNIX port).
+So this makes publishing to PyPI a rather moot point (except that one uses the UNIX port).

 Putting it altogether
 ---------------------